jiatuoz2/ClinicalTrialRegistry/README.md

   - Can load the deployed smart contract
   - Can query on-chain consent state and historical events
   - Currently used as an optional utility layer

-In the **current implementation**:

-- All on-chain transactions (consent changes, uploads, access requests) are initiated from the frontend.
-- The backend focuses on:
-  - Storing patient profiles and study IDs
-  - Persisting self-reports and metadata
-  - Recording tx hashes and access logs for auditing
-  - Mirroring consent status based on trusted frontend updates

-Web3.py is available for future enhancements, such as:

-- Backend-side verification of consent flags before serving sensitive data
-- Periodic indexing of blockchain events into PostgreSQL for analytics
-- Cross-checking stored audit logs against on-chain history

 ---